-CDBG funds will benefit LMI individuals throughout the city of Jonesboro.
-The Housing Services: Homeowner Rehabilitation Assistance; Homeownership Assistance; Demolition & Clearance Assistance, which are direct services manage by the grantee, are citywide service for qualified LMI applicants.
-Providing these services is a priority for the city, specifically, Homeowner Rehabilitation Assistance where the program benefits mainly individuals that are below the 50 percent of HUD income guidelines.
+CDBG funds benefit LMI individuals throughout the city of Jonesboro.
+Housing Services: Homeowner Rehabilitation Assistance; Homeownership Assistance; Demolition & Clearance Assistance, are citywide service for qualified LMI applicants and direct services manage by the City staff.
+It is a priority for the city to provide these services, the Homeowner Rehabilitation Assistance where the program benefits mainly individuals at 51 percent and below of HUD income guidelines.
 These services are a priority due to the high number of applicants having homes near dilapidation caused by the years of being unattended by homeowner for various reasons, one being limited income.
 Demolition assistance for preventing and eliminating slum and blight in LMI neighborhoods.
 Furthermore, assisting LMI individuals that are unable to afford demolishing their houses after a fire or beyond decayed.
 Assisting first-time homebuyers with closing cost/down payment provides accessibility to affordable housing.

 The Neighborhood Revitalization Program (NRP) was designed to revitalize and beautify LMI neighborhoods.
-Funding for the NRP will be utilized for projects selected by the Neighborhood Beautification Commission-the Mayor appointed members.
-The City Council-through the initiative call of WIN (Wards Improving Neighborhoods) where the City Council will select projects in their LMI neighborhoods that may be funded with CDBG funds.
-Additionally, funds for the NRP will assist the Land Bank indirectly to beautify and rehabilitate homeowner-occupied houses near the areas of new development to increase community and economic development.
 Projects selected may include park rehabilitation, community beautification by planting trees, creating green spaces in empty lots, painting murals, neighborhood cleanup events, and many more projects.

 Aiding in the prevention and elimination of homelessness is one of the city's top priory.
 Finding ways to provide housing and services to the homeless has been a focus for the Five-Year Consolidated Plan.
-Veterans Village of Jonesboro-affordable veterans housing is one of the ways COJ has been working in this priory.
-In addition, CDBG funding is assisting with the cost of building the Veterans Village Outreach Center to provide a place where housing and supportive services can be provided to the veterans housed at the village and those in the community seeking for services.
+Veterans Village of Jonesboro-affordable veterans housing is one of the ways COJ has been working in this priority.
+In addition, CDBG funding is assisting with the cost of building the Veterans Village Outreach Center to provide a place where housing and supportive services can be provided to the veterans housed at the village and those in the community seeking these services.
 One of the goals to addressing homelessness is to find a location for a homeless shelter.
-The Mayor has appointed a Taskforce tasked with finding a location for the shelter, potential funding, and partnerships.
-One of the obstacles that have been identified with finding a shelter location is community opposition.
+The new administration is working with the Taskforce tasked with finding a location for the shelter, potential funding, and partnerships.
+One of the obstacles identified with finding a shelter location is community opposition.
+After the recent coronavirus pandemic (COVID-19), the jurisdiction assigned the center as future shelter in case of any natural and or national disaster.